thomaxius-and-co/lemon_bot_discord/README.md

 |   !addcensoredwords <words=> <exchannel=> <infomessage=> | Add a censored word entry.
 |   !deletecensoredwords <ID> | Delete a censored words -entry.
 You can get the ID from !listcensoredwords.
 |   !listcensoredwords | Gives you a list of censored words.
+| Faceit commands:
+|   !faceit +
+|   stats <faceit nickname> | Display stats of certain player
+| adduser <faceit nickname> | Add a user into the server's database.
+After this, their stats are updated into the server database.
+| listusers | List added faceit users.
+| deluser <faceit nickname or id (use !faceit listusers> | Delete user from server's faceit database
+| setchannel <channel name where faceit spam will be spammed> | Set spam channel where elo change spam etc. will be sent to.
+| addnick <faceit actual nickname> <faceit custom nickname> | Add a nickname that will show up in elo change messages.
+| toplist | Display top 10 players of the server.

 ## Help: